 The phase I clinical study of CT041 enrolled adult patients with immunohistochemically confirmed tumor tissue expressing CLDN18.2 who had received at least one treatment for advanced gastrointestinal cancers, all of whom had developed metastases, and a total of 49 patients received CT-41 infusions.
 An initial 37 patients were included in this interim analysis, 28 of whom had gastric or gastroesophageal junction (GC/GEJ) tumors, 5 had pancreatic cancer (PC), and 4 had other types of digestive system tumors.

 Thirty-six of the 37 patients had measurable target lesions; of these, 30 (83.3%) patients showed tumor regression.
-The overall remission rate (ORR) and disease control rate (DCR) in this study reached 48.6% and 73.0%, respectively, with a median progression-free survival (mPFS) of 3.7 months and an overall survival (OS) rate of 80.1% at 6 months for all patients.
+The overall response rate (ORR) and disease control rate (DCR) in this study reached 48.6% and 73.0%, respectively, with a median progression-free survival (mPFS) of 3.7 months and an overall survival (OS) rate of 80.1% at 6 months for all patients.
 Gastric cancer patients achieved ORR and DCR of 57.1% and 75.0%, respectively, with an mPFS of 4.2 months and an overall survival rate of 81.2% at 6 months.

 Figure 6.
 Clinical trials of CT041